myr9988/Provide-Insights-to-Telangana-Tourism-Department/README.md

 As a data analyst, we saw this as an opportunity to expand his skills and show his work on a bigger scale and I got a idea is to find the patterns in the given data, do additional research, and give data-informed recommendations to the Telangana government which can be used to increase their revenue by improving administrative operations.

-Peter began his work by framing some primary, and secondary research questions and recommendation ideas.
+I have started my work by framing some primary, and secondary research questions and recommendation ideas.

 Other resources Provided:

 Dataset required to answer preliminary research questions.

 Metadata

 Instructions for using dataset.

 Sample Presentation

 Credits: The dataset is taken from Open Data Telangana.
 Thanks to Telangana Government for providing real-time datasets for public access which is a great learning asset